one-among-us/data/people/shihai4h/page.en.md

 A silly girl who was never given enough love keep giving the world and everyone she meets her kindness and trust.
 And then she's hurt by people who just want to "have some fun" publishing her real identity online, to the point where she developed a persecution complex.
-She was continously influenced by the negative thoughts of the ones she trusted and relied on the most, and then cut off and isolated.
+She was continuously influenced by the negative thoughts of the ones she trusted and relied on the most, and then cut off and isolated.
 On this timeline, there were tons of points where she could've gotten better, but her luck is just too bad.

 I'm not a great person.
 I'm a numb person who keeps living in my own world and only understood everything after she left.
 I didn't know anything about her oppressive family and those cruel things happened to her.
-My cold heart didn't experience her suffering.
+My cold heart didn't experience her suffering, as an ancient Chinese poet wrote in his prose:

 > "The wind is born from the earth, Rises from the tips of green duckweed."
 >
 > from Wen Xuan or Selections of Refined Literature, Volume III: Rhapsodies on Natural Phenomena, Birds and Animals, Aspirations and Feelings, Sorrowful Laments, Literature, Music, and Passions, compiled by Xiao Tong (501-531) , David R. Knechtges【P9】

 If I was a more caring person, maybe I could've realized those abnormalities, maybe I could've prevented her death.

 > Do not cry for love, my dear.